pub-calculator-io/gpa-calculator/readme.md

-# GPA Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# GPA Calculator Widget for WordPress

 This GPA calculator computes your GPA and creates a report based on your course credits and grade.
 Both numerical and letter grades are accepted.